-Note: The tertiary and quaternary I/O ports and IRQs were incorrectly switched in 86Box versions prior to 4.0.1.
+Important: 86Box 4.0.1: The tertiary and quaternary I/O ports and IRQs were incorrectly switched in older 86Box versions; the table above applies to the corrected resources in 4.0.1.

-Each controller's IRQ can be configured through its respective Settings button on Tertiary/Quaternary IDE Controller.
+Each controller's IRQ can be configured through its respective Settings button on Tertiary / Quaternary IDE Controller.
 The Plug and Play option on the IRQ box enables Plug and Play functionality, allowing a PnP compliant operating system to automatically set the controller's IRQ, while all other options set a static IRQ with no Plug and Play.